Skip to content

 Each of the stages above has a dedicated page with deeper explanation.
 These are the most relevant ones depending on where you are now.

-What the report contains, the four things to check before approving it, how to raise a factual error, and how to prepare for the examination.
+What the report contains, what to check before approving it, and how to raise a factual error.

-How the offer is calculated, what the counter-offer mechanism involves, when timing matters, and what to consider before accepting.
+How the offer is calculated, the counter-offer mechanism, and what to consider before accepting.

-The tariff, special damages, what changes the final figure, and why online calculators cannot tell you what you will receive.
+The tariff, special damages, and what changes the final figure.

-What acceptance means, the payment process, what cannot be reopened, and what happens when a solicitor was involved.
+What acceptance means, the payment process, and what cannot be reopened.

 Please note